 at least two strokes to get out of that bunker anyway, right?
 Why not take the penalty and get

-4. Proposed Change: Encouraging Prompt Pace of Play
+4. Changed rule: Encouraging Prompt Pace of Play

-Explanation: New Rule 5.6 would encourage prompt pace of play be recommending that:
+Explanation: New Rule encourages prompt pace of play.

 Players should recognize that their pace of play affects others and they should play promptly